aic5/eth_blockchain_token/README.md

 3. **Copy the smart contract that will create the token**

     3.1.
-Download or copy the smart contract from this repository (https://github.com/aic5/blockchain_token/blob/master/token_demo.sol)
+Download or copy the smart contract from this repository: https://github.com/aic5/blockchain_token/blob/master/token_demo.sol.
+This code creates a simple utility token for trading.

 <br>

 4. **Compile the smart contract using a online tool**